KatarinaKomad/ZOSS-Tim1/documentation/architecture.md

         <p>Core system services and different components of Android like ART and HAL are built from the native libraries, which are written in C/C++. [[1]](https://sci-hub.se/10.1016/j.cosrev.2021.100372?fbclid=IwAR3hN0s2rbXV_enFIgu_ykp1gyXQFtFdsNNZjMZ10MVzwVAG9F_wM8n9a94) These libraries interact directly with the kernel or other interfaces and don't depend on a userspace-based HAL implementation and provide support in building user interface application framework, drawing graphics and accessing database. [[6]](https://source.android.com/docs/core/architecture)</p>

 *   **Application framework**
         <p>Android SDK provides tool and API libraries to develop applications on Android java.
 Important features are database for storing data, support for audio, video and image formats, debugging tools, etc. [[1]](https://sci-hub.se/10.1016/j.cosrev.2021.100372?fbclid=IwAR3hN0s2rbXV_enFIgu_ykp1gyXQFtFdsNNZjMZ10MVzwVAG9F_wM8n9a94)

     Application framework consists of:
-    - *Activity Manager* (manages activity life cycle of apps),
+    - *Activity Manager* - manages activity life cycle of apps.
-    - *Content Providers* - manage sharing data between apps,
+    - *Content Providers* - manage sharing data between apps.
-    - *Telephony Manager* - manage and access voice calls within application,
+    - *Telephony Manager* - manage and access voice calls within application.
-    - *Window Manager* - oversees the creation, positioning, and management of windows on the device's screen
+    - *Window Manager* - oversees the creation, positioning, and management of windows on the device's screen.
-    - *Package Manager* - provides access to information about installed applications [[2]](https://www.ajtmr.com/papers/Vol5Issue2/Vol5Iss2_P4.pdf)</p>
+    - *Package Manager* - provides access to information about installed applications. [[2]](https://www.ajtmr.com/papers/Vol5Issue2/Vol5Iss2_P4.pdf)</p>

 *   **System applications**
         <p>Applications are located at the top most layer of the Android stack.
-These consist of both native and third-party applications such as web browser, email, SMS messenger, etc., which are installed by the user. [[1]](https://sci-hub.se/10.1016/j.cosrev.2021.100372?fbclid=IwAR3hN0s2rbXV_enFIgu_ykp1gyXQFtFdsNNZjMZ10MVzwVAG9F_wM8n9a94)
+These consist of both native and third-party applications such as web browser, email, SMS messenger, etc., which are installed by the user. [[1]](https://sci-hub.se/10.1016/j.cosrev.2021.100372?fbclid=IwAR3hN0s2rbXV_enFIgu_ykp1gyXQFtFdsNNZjMZ10MVzwVAG9F_wM8n9a94)</p>
         <p>System apps are pre-installed apps in the system partition with the ROM.
 In other words, a system app is simply an app placed under /system/app folder on an Android device. /system/app is a read-only folder.
 Android device users do not have access to this partition and they cannot directly install or uninstall apps to/from it.
-Apps such as camera, settings, messages, Google Play Store, etc. come pre-installed with the phone and manufacturers do not generally provide an option to remove such apps as this might impact the functioning of device. []</p>
+Apps such as camera, settings, messages, Google Play Store, etc. come pre-installed with the phone and manufacturers do not generally provide an option to remove such apps as this might impact the functioning of device.</p>

 ## iOS
 ![iOS architecture](photos/architecture-ios.png)

-Kernel - OS X, UNIX
+Kernel - OS X, BSD UNIX
 Language -  Objective C
 Source model -  Closed, but iOS components are open source